jerryscript-project/iotjs/docs/api/IoT.js-API-UART.md

 The `dataBits` must be equal to one of these values: [5, 6, 7, 8].

-On Nuttx, you also need to set the properties of the `configuration` in the NuttX configuration file.
+On NuttX, you also need to set the properties of the `configuration` in the NuttX configuration file.
 Using the NuttX menuconfig, it can be found at the `Device Drivers -> Serial Driver Support -> U[S]ART(N) Configuration` section.

 You can read more information about the usage of the UART on stm32f4-discovery board: [STM32F4-discovery](../targets/nuttx/stm32f4dis/IoT.js-API-Stm32f4dis.md#uart).